Post-conference workshop program: Thursday 19 September 2019

 Categories:

-Foundational evaluation skills and capabilities
+A. Foundational evaluation skills and capabilities

 B. New tools; approaches and ways of thinking